-With the cost of living on the rise, it can be hard to keep up with your bills.
-You may find yourself wondering not only how you’re going to pay for groceries this month or where you’ll get money for gas, but also how to budget when you’re broke.
+With the rising cost of living, it can be hard to keep up with your bills.
+You may wonder not only how you’ll pay for groceries this month, where you’ll get money for gas, but also how to budget when you’re broke.

-All these extra expenses and more are adding up quickly and making it difficult to balance your budget.
+All these extra expenses and more are adding up quickly, making balancing your budget difficult.
 But don’t worry, there’s an easy way out.

-There are so many articles out there about how to save money, but what if you’re already living paycheck to paycheck?
-I know that it’s difficult because of the economy and everything going on around us, but we have to be able to live our lives as best as possible.
+There are so many articles about how to save money, but what if you’re already living paycheck to paycheck?
+I know that it’s difficult because of the economy and everything around us, but we have to live our lives as best as possible.

-Sometimes people don’t realize they’re broke until their bills start piling up.
-It can seem like a never-ending cycle and sometimes it seems like there is no way out.
+Sometimes, people don’t realize they’re broke until their bills pile up.
+It can seem like a never-ending cycle, and sometimes, it looks like there is no way out.

 But there is!
-There are ways for us all to get back on track and find happiness in our lives again!
+There are ways to get back on track and find happiness in our lives again!

 Follow the steps on how to budget when you’re broke for 12 steps to having more money.
-It doesn’t take much time at all, is relatively easy to do, and will have you feeling much less stressed in no time.
+It doesn’t take much time, is relatively easy to do, and will make you feel much less stressed.

 Find Ways To Earn Quick Cash

 It would be best to have some cash before tackling any more of these steps.
-A nice stockpile of extra money to pay for necessities so you can get out of this pinch.
+A nice stockpile of extra money in your bank account to pay for necessities so you can get out of this pinch.

 Look for a side hustle.
 Sell some unused items, mow lawns, or babysit children.
-You can also ask your employer if they have any other opportunities you might be qualified for – there are often extra hours that need to be filled at work and these types of positions usually come with pay increases as well.
+You can also ask your employer if they have any other opportunities you might be qualified for – there are often extra hours that need to be filled at work.
+These types of positions usually come with pay increases as well.

 To make a quick buck, you have to be creative.
-There are many different ideas that people use in order to get money quickly and it is up to you which one will work best for your needs.
+People use many different ideas to get money quickly, and it is up to you which one will work best for your needs.

-There are always ways to get more money, and it’s up to you whether that means finding a second job or mowing lawns.
+There are always ways to get more money, and whether that means finding a second job or mowing lawns is up to you.
 Perhaps the best option is both – find something with flexible hours for your day gig while moonlighting at night!

-There are so many different ways of earning extra cash these days: working overtime on your 9-5, picking up freelance work online, baking cookies for special occasions…the list goes on.
-The real question boils down to what kind of balance between time and the extra income works best for you.
+There are many ways of earning extra cash these days: working overtime on your 9-5, picking up freelance work online, baking cookies for special occasions,…the list goes on.
+The real question concerns what kind of balance between time and the extra income works best for you.

 Stop Using Credit Cards

 This is the vicious cycle you’re in.
-You have no money so you’re using credit cards to pay for everyday needs like food or paying your electric bill.
-Then the interest is building on those credit cards and you are paying minimum payments.
+You have no money, so you use credit cards for everyday needs like food or your electric bill.
+Then the interest builds on those credit cards, and you pay minimum payments.

 The merry-go-round stops here.
-Now that you have a nice little pile of cash, stop using those credit cards.
-Cut them up, put them in a bowl of water in the freezer, or give them to your Grammy.
+Now that you have a nice little pile of cash stop using those credit cards.
+Cut them up, put them in a water bowl in the freezer, or give them to your Grammy.
 Whatever you need to do to stop using them.

 Start The Cash Envelope System

-The cash envelope system is a simple, yet effective budgeting strategy that provides you with constant access to your monthly income.
-Keep your money stored in actual envelopes and setting aside one for each category of spending- groceries, entertainment, etc.- so you can be more mindful about how much or little remains after making purchases from said categories.
+The cash envelope system is a simple yet effective budgeting strategy that provides constant access to your monthly income.
+Keep your money stored in actual envelopes and set aside one for each category of spending- the grocery bill, entertainment, etc.- so you can be more mindful about how much or little remains after making purchases from said categories.

-This doesn’t mean you have to actually carry envelopes with you everywhere (unless you want to).
-You can turn your existing wallet into a cash envelope wallet to make cash management easier.
+This doesn’t mean you must carry envelopes everywhere (unless you want to).
+You can turn your existing wallet into a cash envelope wallet to make cash management more effortless.

-This is an excellent way to control your spending and be aware of every penny spent while trying to get back your life and give you some breathing room.
+This is an excellent way to control your spending and be aware of every penny spent while trying to regain your life and give you some breathing room.

 Prioritize Your Bills

 First things first: take care of your four walls.
 Make sure your rent or mortgage is paid.
-Then catch up or pay on your electric and heat, car payments, and car insurance.
-If you don’t pay your car insurance in my state, they will impound your car.
+Then, catch up or settle on your electric and heat, car payment, and car insurance.
+They will impound your car if you don’t pay your car insurance in my state.

 Next, you’ll want to go over all your bills and see what needs to be paid first.
 Look at your cell phone bill or other regular payments from your checking account.
 If needed, set up a payment schedule based on when you get paid so that if any of the payments are late, there is some time for catch-up in case they were not already caught due to low funds available at the beginning of this pay cycle.

 Call those bill companies immediately if you’ve been paying your bills late.
-Then, write down the due dates so you don’t fall futher behind.
+Then, write down the due dates so you don’t fall further behind.
 They may be willing to work with you or set up a payment plan.

-Be honest with them and let them know you’re working hard on catching up, have a strict budget in place, and a solid plan.
+Be honest with them and let them know you’re working hard to catch up and have a strict budget and a solid plan.

 Look Back At Last Months Spending

 You are in charge of your money, and it’s up to you to take care of it.
-Tracking your spending is an essential step in making sure that you can budget well for the future.
+Tracking your spending is essential in ensuring you can budget well for the future.

 Take time this month to go over your income and expenses so that you can make sure that everything balances out just right.
-If something doesn’t make sense, you can always contact your banks or credit card company to see if they are able to adjust any of the charges.
+If something doesn’t make sense, you can always contact your bank or credit card company to see if they can adjust any of the charges.

-Most times we spend more on things that are not important.
-This month’s expenses can be looked at by going back to the previous months.
+Most times, we spend more on things that are not important.
+This month’s expenses can be looked at by returning to the previous months.
 Watch out for variable expenses that don’t come out at the same time each month or different intervals.

-You will need to take note of these things so that you know where you spend your money and know how to budget when you’re broke.
+You will need to take note of these things to know where you spend your money and how to budget when you’re broke.

 Prepare For Rain

-Once your bills are caught up and you’re not in danger of having your electricity turned off, make sure you’re prepared for an emergency.
+Once your bills are caught up and you’re not in danger of having your electricity turned off, ensure you’re prepared for an emergency.

 Use that side hustle money to save for a rainy day.
 Even if you have $1,000 in a savings account and your car breaks down with a bill of $1200, you at least have most of that and can muster up another $200.

-Plan for the unexpected expenses that will inevitably come up and know what you’ll do if they’re not planned for.
-There’s nothing worse than having to ask Grammy for your credit card back because your car broke down on the side of the road or realizing a pipe burst at home just before payday, so be sure to have some cash saved up for those emergencies.
+Plan for the unexpected expenses that will inevitably come up, and know what you’ll do if they’re not planned for.
+There’s nothing worse than asking Grammy for your credit card back because your car broke down on the side of the road or realizing a pipe burst at home just before payday, so be sure to have some cash saved up for those emergencies.

-The most important thing you can do to save your finances in the event of a financial setback is to have an emergency fund.
+The most important thing you can do to save your finances if a financial setback is to have an emergency fund.

 Change Your Money Mindset

 What is your money mindset?
-Your unique set of beliefs and attitude towards money drive the decisions you make about saving, spending, and handling it.
+Your unique beliefs and attitude towards money drive your decisions about saving, spending and handling it.

 The truth is that your personal attitude towards how you handle money has an enormous effect on what will happen with it for you – this mindset can make or break everything else about your finances!

-The term “money mindset” refers not only to our attitudes toward earning and spending, but also includes any beliefs we may hold about ourselves as well as those around us when they come into contact with anything related at all – even if tangentially-related-to wealth management decisions such as saving versus investing; taking out a loan versus borrowing; taking a risk or not.
+The term “money mindset” refers not only to our attitudes toward earning and spending but also includes any beliefs we may hold about ourselves as well as those around us when they come into contact with anything related at all – even if tangentially associated with wealth management decisions such as saving versus investing; taking out a loan versus borrowing; taking a risk or not.

-The first step is to examine the beliefs and attitudes that you hold toward money, as well as those of people around you in relation to it.
+The first step is to examine the beliefs and attitudes that you hold toward money and those of people around you in relation to it.

 Negotiate All Interest Rates And Payments

-Communicating with your creditors about your challenging financial situation might be worth a shot.
-I understand that being vulnerable to people you owe money to might be uncomfortable but doing so, could very well work to your advantage and put you in a better emotional place to move forward.
+Communicating with creditors about your challenging financial situation might be worthwhile.
+I understand that being vulnerable to people you owe money to might be uncomfortable, but doing so could very well work to your advantage and put you in a better emotional place to move forward.